secretcheng/secretcheng/README.md

 ## 💬 Personal Information
-🔭 A Coder in Guangdong University of Technology.
+🔭 A Coder from Guangdong University of Technology.

 ## 🌱 Languages and Tools: